Skip to main content

 NetApp Solutions

-Deploy and configure the Red Hat OpenShift Container platform on GCP
+Deploy and configure the Red Hat OpenShift Container Platform on Google Cloud

 This section describes a high-level workflow of how to set up and manage OpenShift Clusters in GCP and deploy stateful applications on them.
-It shows the use of NetApp Cloud Volumes ONTAP storage with the help of Astra Trident to provide persistent volumes.
-Details are provided about the use of Astra Control Center to perform data protection and migration activities for the stateful applications.
+It shows the use of Google Cloud NetApp Volumes and NetApp Cloud Volumes ONTAP storage with the help of Trident to provide persistent volumes.

 Here is a diagram that shows the clusters deployed on GCP and connected to the data center using a VPN.